-McGettigan will not run for re-election as Atlantic County Clerk
+McGettigan will not run for re-election as Atlantic County clerk

 "It's tough to win in Atlantic County without crossover votes," McGettigan said.
 "I have been fortunate to have that luxury."

-McGettigan switched parties right before winning his first term as clerk from Republican to Democratic, and also thanked Democrats for accepting, endorsing and electing him over the years.
+McGettigan switched parties from Republican to Democratic right before winning his first term as clerk in 2006.

 On Thursday Suleiman said that, if McGettigan declines to run, Egg Harbor City Mayor Lisa Jiampetti would be the Democrats’ likely choice to run for the position — if she decides to enter the contest.
 She is expected to make a decision soon.